yasmineantille/exercise-3/README.md

 │   ├── generate_train.py # Helper that puts names of training images into a textfile, Task 3
 │   ├── generate_test.py # Helper that puts names of test images into a textfile, Task 3
 │   └── yolov4-obj_final.weights # Trained YOLOv4 weights for our laboratory environment
-├── graphDBstarter # kick-off code for Task 2
 └── README.md # this README.md
 ```